anvyon1/Anvyonagentic/README.md

 ## Enterprise Features

-For advanced capabilities including PERT analysis, Monte Carlo simulation, RL optimization, trust calibration, oversight/governance, delegation memory, and human-in-the-loop approval, see the **[anvyonenterprise](https://github.com/anvyon/anvyonenterprise)** package.
+ For advanced capabilities that enable creating more efficient , less cost workflows we have embedded  operations and ob principles into this and these additional features like   PERT analysis, Monte Carlo simulation, RL optimization, trust calibration, oversight/governance, delegation memory, and human-in-the-loop approval, see the Anvyon enterprise  package contact anvyon1@gmail.com and visit www.anvyon.com for more details.